Information

 Lectures

-Each day includes three 1.5-hour sessions by mathematicians and biologists, covering biological problems, theoretical concepts, applications, and computational tools.
-To ensure the access to the material, lecture notes, slides, and codes are uploaded to GitHub.
+Each day includes four to three 1.5-hour sessions by mathematicians and biologists, covering biological problems, theoretical concepts, applications and computational tools.

 Project Work